PowerPointLabs/PowerPointLabs/doc/TechnicalFAQs.md

  # Technical Troubleshooting Guide

-This guide serves as a collection of technical issues commonly seen when installing PowerPointLabs.
+This guide serves as a collection of technical issues/solutions commonly seen when trying to install PowerPointLabs.

+If better solutions to any issue are found, or if there is a need for any clarification, please kindly let us know at pptlabs@comp.nus.edu.sg

 ### Table of Issues
 1. [Certificate Not Trusted](#cert-not-trusted)